Powerlearnproject/se-day1-assignment-Gratitude311/README.md

 Helps identify issues before deployment

+# Acceptance Testing
-**Acceptance Testing** - Performed by end users, clients, or QA teams to determine whether the software meets business and user requirements.
+Performed by end users, clients, or QA teams to determine whether the software meets business and user requirements.
 This ensures that the final product is ready for deployment.
 For example, a company testing its new HR management system before rolling it out to employees.

 ## Importance